Not everyone is aware of web crawling or how it influences user behavior on the internet.

 The platform has more than 60% of the market share for search engines in Russia so if you want to target Russian users it’s worth getting to know this bot and making sure it’s given permission to crawl your sites.

 This allows it to index your webpage without getting blocked.

 Want to Leverage Web Crawling and Other Techniques to Boost Your SEO Marketing?
 Contact Fannit Today

 Search engines are probably the most important tool on the internet and available to all.

-In order to use search engines effectively then it is crucial you understand how their main tool, web crawlers, work.
+In order to use search engines effectively, then it is crucial you understand how their main tool, web crawlers, works.

 A thorough understanding of crawlers and bots will help guide you to optimize your site and content to make them as web crawler friendly as possible and ensure that these bots will index all your pages.

 At Fannit, we have plenty of experience in SEO marketing, and we know how to take advantage of web spiders and their crawling processes.